Kaustubh-404/Test-pitch/README.md

 "Good [morning/afternoon] everyone.
 My name is [Your Name], and I'm here to introduce you to **AION**—the future of payments.

-We're building the world's first crypto credit card where your assets earn yield while you spend, and your credit limit grows automatically.
+We're building the world's first yield-backed crypto credit card where your staked assets earn while you spend, and your credit limit grows automatically.
 No liquidation risk.
-No selling your crypto.
-Just spend, earn, and grow."
+No forced selling.
+Just stake, spend, and grow."

 ---